vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 ### MsgDeposit

-Used to deposit to a stream account.
+Used to deposit BNB tokens to a stream account.

 ```
 message MsgDeposit {